Français

 How can a front-line worker help?

-As a front-line worker, you may be able to help a woman who does not have permanent status in Canada by:
+You may be able to help a woman who does not have permanent status in Canada by:

 • explaining some of the differences between an H&C application and a refugee claim

-A woman without immigration status experiencing family violence may be able to get a Temporary Resident Permit (TRP) from IRCC.
+A woman without immigration status, who is experiencing family violence and making an H&C application, may be able to get a Temporary Resident Permit (TRP) from Immigration, Refugees and Citizenship Canada (IRCC).

 What is an H&C application?